raycohaex/rayco.digital-2023/content/works/microservice.md

 To solve this problem I chose Redis as a data store for the timelines and used an event driven architecture to build up the timelines.
 A `KweetPostedEvent` is consumed by the timeline service through RabbitMQ.
 The timeline service then sends out a request-response to the social service also through RabbitMQ, this is fine because the operation will not affect any get requests to the timeline.
 \
 \
 The timeline service now has the post and a list of people who should receive it.
-It will update the timeline of each user in a O(n) operation.
+It will update the timeline of each user, which is a list, in a O(n) operation.
 This is not ideal and could be replaced by a more efficient datastructure like a double linked list.
 The maximum amount of posts per user is 20.
 \
 \
 There is one issue left which is users with a huge following creating a new post.
 I'm aware of the issue but did not solve it because there was no obvious solution at that moment.
 Though if you're reading this and have a suggestion, please let me know 😉 hi@rayco.digital